 Television programming is simply the hook to hold an audience until the next

 commercial.
 Serious examination of ideas of any kind is seen

-as counterproductive because it may alienate or bore part
+as counterproductive to the corporate sponsors because it may alienate or bore part

 of the potential audience.
 The result is nonstop sensationalistic